The crayfish party

 In some years, Chinese crayfish are deemed best, in others those imported from the US.
 But Swedish crayfish − needless to say − always win.
 The trouble is, they are very expensive.
 Whatever their origin, crayfish in Sweden are cooked as the Swedes like them – in a brine, with plenty of crown dill.’

 The very few who have private access, of course, catch their own crayfish.
-The little creatures are night animals, so fishing has to be done after dark.
+As the little creatures like the dark, they can be found crawling along the bottom.
 They are caught in wire traps and the bait is often rotten or raw fish.
-Crayfish must be alive when placed in the saucepan of boiling liquor.
+Crayfish must be alive when placed in the saucepan of boiling water.

 A traditional crayfish party